Malaysia 12/13 – Legoland

 Conveniently, online, they were offering organised coach tours that would pick you up from all kinds of obscure locations, take you across the border and sort out all the travel arrangements.
 We opted for a collection point outside a Wendy’s on a Tuesday morning (as you do) and were soon on the way.

 The border crossing was rather novel to me – get off coach, go up escalator, go through passport gate, go down escalator, buy a stupidly cheap bar of Cadbury’s choclate from a newsagent, get back on coach.
 After another hour or so of relatively dreary sights a familiar landscape appeared through the window.

 Not much of a looker, but there it is.
 We have arrived.
 There was no particular plan for the day, other than knowing we had to be back outside the entrance before the coach set off on the return journey, abandoning us forever.
-The ride it as you see it approach was taken.
+The ‘ride it as you see it’ approach was adopted.

 And first up happened to be the Mack wild maus that has become a Legoland staple, other than back home in Windsor where the preposterous Jungle Coaster with it’s fully enclosed ‘scream shield’ cars was a surprisingly short lived attraction.